 Cardiovascular Disease

-After decades of controversy, recent epidemiologic and genetic studies have brought consensus that elevated plasma levels of triglyceride (TG; >1.7 mmol/L, >150 mg/dL), triglyceride-rich lipoproteins (TRLs), and TRL remnants are causally related to increased risk of atherosclerotic cardiovascular disease (ASCVD), including in those with TG levels >5.7 mmol/L (>500 mg/dL).1,4,5,9
+After decades of controversy, recent epidemiologic and genetic studies have brought consensus that elevated levels of fasting triglycerides (TGs >150 mg/dL), triglyceride-rich lipoproteins (TRLs), and TRL remnants are causally related to increased risk of atherosclerotic cardiovascular disease (ASCVD).1,4,5,9

 Learn more about ASCVD and